-Once certified, you can start working immediately and the contracts usually last for 30, 60 or 90 day period after which you can choose to renew or move onto other client programs.
-Your performance as a customer service provider will depend on your level of commitment during a contract and this will serve as reference for future clients to consider you (or not) as their representatives.
+Once certified, you can start working immediately and the contracts usually last for 30, 60 or 90 days period after which you can choose to renew or move onto other client programs.
+Your performance as a customer service provider will depend on your level of commitment during a contract and this will serve as a reference for future clients to consider you (or not) as their representatives.

 How Much Can You Make?